 This is to certify that: (CIG name)

 Having signed the respective contract no On

 /to implement

-Has on/completed the afores said project to the full satisfaction of all stakeholders as
+Has on/completed the at per the contract. foresaid project to the full satisfaction of all stakeholders as

-per the contract.

 FDAC Chairperson

 Name

 ID/No

 Signature

 Date

-Line Ministry/Agency/MMT
+WRUA/ CFA Chairperson

 Name

-Designation
+ID/No

+Signature

+Date

+Line Ministry/Agency

+Name

+Designation.

 ID/No

 Signature

 Date

 Project Coordinating Team

 Name

 Designation

 ID/No

 Signature

 Date